Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/101_MP_QosPriority/ReadMe.txt

 written to the EMA library.

-This application demonstrates basic usage of the EMA library for accessing and parsing OMM MarketPrice data from Refinitiv Data Feed Direct, directly from an OMM Provider application, or from the Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing OMM MarketPrice data from Data Feed Direct, directly from an OMM Provider application, or from the Advanced Distribution Server.